 WET funding also assists with engaging and preparing individuals for a career in mental health.
 Lassen County Mental Health will move to identify and support local individuals, including clients and family members, who are interested in entering careers in the public mental health system (strong consideration will be given for consumer/family member experience, Hispanic or Native American candidates, Spanish linguistic competence, and to current employees of Lassen County Health Services).

-LCBH is recommending the discontinuance WET since all funding has been fully expended since 2015.
+All Lassen County WET funding has been exhausted since 2015.